 Simple is not that easy to brew!
 Using a single malt (Bohemian Pils), a single hop (Czech Saaz) and only one type of yeast (Budvar Lager), this beer uses quite a lot of hops and will often be considered to be too hoppy for the style, which is a Czech style-Pilsner.

 Based in Wellington, NZ, The Garage Project is Pete Gillespie, Jos Ruffell, and Ian Gillespie.
-When they started out we were tiny.
-Garage Project wasn’t even micro brewing… it was a truly nano brewery.
-When you’re brewing on such a small scale you can afford to take risks.
+When they started out, they were tiny.
+Garage Project wasn’t even micro brewing; it was a truly nano brewery.
+When brewing on such a small scale, one can afford to take risks.
 That suited the guys from Garage Project, always on a quest to try something new.
 Three years have passed and they’ve grown, but that same ethos still shapes how they do things at the Garage.
-Whether they’re brewing 50 litres or 2000, they’re still here to take some risks, to have a bit of fun and to try something new.
+Whether they’re brewing 50 litres or 2000, they’re still there to take some risks, to have a bit of fun and to try something new.

 DID YOU KNOW?

-Brewer Pete Gillespie had worked for a decade in English breweries, including Brakespear and Hepworth.
-He had moved from Australia to Wellington before launching Garage Project with his brother Ian and Ruffell, a former video game designer.
+Brewer Pete Gillespie had worked for a decade in English breweries including Brakespear and Hepworth.
+He moved from Australia to Wellington before launching Garage Project with his brother Ian and a former video game designer, Jos Ruffell.